-Also see the Front Cover Pressure Switch Tube Location.
+\Also see Front Cover Pressure Switch Tube Location on Page 10.

 - 1. (Draining the RF000142 Coupling) Locate hose #2 (factory installed).
 Cut off and discard the 45° radius end. - 2.
 Install 90° radius end of hose #2 on RF000142 drain outlet and secure with a red clamp. - 3.
 Insert coupling in hose #2 and secure with a red clamp. - 4.
 Locate hose #5 and cut 3" from the non-grommet end.
 Discard the section without the grommet. - 5.
 Insert the cut end of tube #5 through the lower cabinet drain hole. - 6.
 Insert 100 degree elbow in the cut end of hose #5. - 7.
 Locate hose #6.
 Using red clamps, connect between the coupling and 100 degree elbow, cutting off excess tubing. - 8.
-(Draining the Collector Box) Remove cap from left side collector box drain port (bottom in horizontal left position) and install it on right side (top) collector box - 9.
+(Draining the Collector Box) Remove cap from left side collector box drain port (bottom in horizontal left position) and install it on right side (top) collector box drain port and secure with a red clamp. - 9.
 Install the non-grommet end of hose #11 from outside the cabinet in the upper drain hole.
-Install on collector box and secure with a silver clamp. - 10.
-Use two silver clamps and secure the hoses to drain trap.
+Install on collector box and secure with a silver clamp.

+10. Use two silver clamps and secure the hoses to drain trap.
 The trap outlet faces the front of the furnace.
-Secure the trap to the cabinet using two screws removed in step 2 by inserting the two screws through the large set of holes in the top mounting tabs of the trap into the two predrilled holes in the side of the cabinet.
+Secure the trap to the cabinet using two screws removed in step 2 by inserting the two screws through the large set of holes in the top mounting tabs of the trap.